 A COUPLE BEST FRIENDS

-The first time I travelled with Gaurav was to someplace where I could be myself and relax my nerves.
+The first time I travelled with my husband(then, boyfriend) was to someplace where I could be myself and relax my nerves.
 I have been to Goa at-least 5 times before this and as dates came closer I grew more anxious.
 For me back then it meant that this would either seal the deal or break it.
 This would mean taking our friendship a step further and also, I will have another perspective to consider other than my own.
 I am sure it was travelling that lit the fire and till date every-time travelling together to a new place or old brings us a lot closer, we grow wiser together.

 Today when I look outside that window, again a lot less vacantly because I am not as distracted, I focus a lot more not only at the hands that hold mine, but, at the changing landscape, notice things otherwise ignored look at things with two different perspective; his and mine and even interpret them better.
 Travelling has become a lot calmer, less stressful and a lot rewarding.
 After all, there’s a certain joy to sharing your best moments together.
 To me it’s emotionally stirring to be sharing these experiences (sans food!) with Gaurav at every step, today.
 A feeling that doesn’t make me miss my solo travel days, rather drives me to revisit Scotland all over again and relive those memories with him, because, I know it will only get richer and for better from here on.